Skip to content

 The cleanest workflow is to project each starter's expected innings and FIP, project the bullpen's expected innings and FIP, and combine into a team-level runs-allowed projection.
 Then layer the lineup and the park.
 The total falls out as the sum of the two team projections.

-For SP-driven model projections and matchup notes, see our MLB picks board, the player props page for hitter prop reads, and the MLB leaderboards for which models weight starter form most aggressively.
+For SP-driven model projections and matchup notes, see our MLB picks board, the player props page for hitter prop reads, the MLB leaderboards for which models weight starter form most aggressively, and the gridiron grid for live SP-driven edges across tonight's slate.

 Bottom line